 In related news, IDF spokesman Brigadier General Daniel Hagari said that military units discovered the entrance to a Hamas tunnel at Al-Shifa Hospital in the Gaza Strip.
 According to IDF footage, the tunnel is located between buildings on the Al-Shifa Hospital campus.
 In addition, according to Daniel Hagari, IDF units also discovered a Hamas truck carrying weapons, similar to the truck used in the attack on Israel on October 7.

-Earlier, on November 14, the IDF raided the largest hospital in the Gaza Strip, Al-Shifa Hospital.
-The IDF accused Hamas of having set up a main command center in a tunnel under the hospital.
+Earlier, on November 14, the IDF raided the largest hospital in the Gaza Strip, Al-Shifa.
+The IDF accused Hamas of setting up a main command center in a tunnel under the hospital.
 (Jerusalem Post/Times of Israel)

 * Israel cannot minimize civilian casualties in Gaza : On November 16, in an interview with CBS News (USA), Israeli Prime Minister Benjamin Netanyahu said: "Any civilian death is a tragedy.
-We are currently... doing everything we can to avoid civilian casualties."
-He also accused Hamas of "causing harm to their own civilians."
+Right now we are... doing everything we can to avoid civilian casualties."
+He also accused Hamas of "causing harm to its own civilians."

 Earlier in the day, the US State Department said Washington and the Jewish State were actively consulting on ensuring the safety of civilians in the Gaza Strip.
 Speaking to reporters, US State Department spokesman Matthew Miller said Washington also expressed concern about the situation of US citizens in the West Bank who cannot transit through Israel.
 He hoped the Jewish State would fully comply with the visa waiver program.
 (CBS News/Reuters)